gradle/gradle-talks/talks/gradle-ides-14/src/slides/01-gradle-ides.md

 * Well-defined entry point for all tools
 * Builds always run in Gradle Daemon
 * Can also be used for testing plugins
+* More in Get insight into your Gradle build with Tooling API talk tomorrow